Covid-19

 What is VIRUS?

-Virus is an infectious tiny particle that can reproduce only by infecting a host cell and using its resources.
-It consists of a genome either DNA or RNA with a protein coating called capsid.
+A virus is an infectious tiny particle that can reproduce only by infecting a host cell and using its resources.
+It consists of a genome, either DNA or RNA, with a protein coating called a capsid.
 In addition to the nucleic acid genome made of RNA or DNA and the protein shell, some viruses have an outer envelope.
-The capsid or the protein shell is made up of many protein molecules. once a virus enters one’s body it invades some of the cells in the body, takes over its machinery redirecting them to produce more viruses.
-The size of a virus could be as small as 20 – 300 Nano meters (a Nano meter is one billionth of a meter) in diameter.
+The capsid, or the protein shell, is made up of many protein molecules.
+Once a virus enters one’s body, it invades some of the cells in the body, takes over their machinery, and redirects them to produce more viruses.
+The size of a virus could be as small as 20–300 nanometers (a nanometer is one billionth of a meter) in diameter.
 The largest virus is smaller than the smallest bacteria.
 There are millions of viruses in the environment.
 They take different shapes and structures.
 They have different kinds of genomes.
-They infect different hosts and, in many cases, they are specific about the cells they attack.
-Since viruses do not reproduce by themselves and only by infecting a host cell, the scientific community is divided in calling it a living organism.
+They infect different hosts, and, in many cases, they are specific about the cells they attack.
+Since viruses do not reproduce by themselves and only by infecting a host cell, the scientific community is divided on calling it a living organism.

 What is COVID-19 ?